 Edward J. Baier Technical Achievement Award

-The Edward J. Baier Technical Achievement Award recognizes individuals or group of individuals, company, academic institution, organization, or association that have made the significant contributions to industrial hygiene in recent years through technical expertise, technological innovations, research and scientific advancements in the field of industrial hygiene, and interaction with or influence on other scientific disciplines.
+The Edward J. Baier Technical Achievement Award recognizes individuals or group of individuals, company, academic institution, organization, or association that has made the significant contributions to industrial hygiene in recent years through technical expertise, technological innovations, research and scientific advancements in the field of industrial hygiene, and interaction with or influence on other scientific disciplines.
 Awardee(s) do not have to be an AIHA member.
-This award is sponsored by Bureau Veritas North America, Inc.
+Apex Companies, LLC sponsors this award.

 Distinguished Service to AIHA Award

 The Distinguished Service to AIHA Award recognizes distinguished service in the advancement of industrial hygiene and unique technical contributions to the aims and goals of AIHA national.
-Awardee must be an AIHA National member.
+The awardee must be an AIHA National member.

 Donald E. Cummings Memorial Award

-The Donald E. Cummings Memorial Award recognizes outstanding contributions to the knowledge and practice of the profession of industrial hygiene, demonstrated practical application of industrial hygiene knowledge to protect worker health, an acknowledgment of these contributions outside of the field of industrial hygiene.
-Awardee presents the Cummings Memorial Lecture at the annual AIHce EXP.
+The Donald E. Cummings Memorial Award recognizes outstanding contributions to the knowledge and practice of the profession of industrial hygiene, demonstrated the practical application of industrial hygiene knowledge to protect worker health, an acknowledgment of these contributions outside of the field of industrial hygiene.

-The Kusnetz Award recognizes industrial hygienists who exhibit high ethical standards and technical abilities, have provided for the highest standards of health and safety protection for employees for whom he or she is responsible, and shows promise of leadership in the industrial hygiene profession.
-Sponsored by the late Howard Kusnetz and his wife, Mrs. Forence Kusnetz.
+The Kusnetz Award recognizes industrial hygienists who exhibit high ethical standards and technical abilities, have provided for the highest standards of health and safety protection for employees for whom they are responsible, and show promise of leadership in the industrial hygiene profession.
+Mrs. Florence Kusnetz sponsors this award.

 Alice Hamilton Award